ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/Return_a_bike.md

 - System deduct money from credit card

 ### Alternative flow
-#### Exception
-- Invalid bike input: users haven't rent a bike yet, the dock chosen is full, not enough money in credit card
+- Exceptions: users haven't rent a bike yet, the dock chosen is full, not enough money in credit card